-As corny as that seems, love can hold a lot of things together.
+As corny as that seems, love can hold many things together.
 Show your soldier that you care and want to help.

-If your soldier needs help, then research and provide options for him as well as your family.
-Yelling “You’re crazy, and you need help!” isn’t going to help things.
+If your soldier needs help, research and provide options for him and your family.
+Yelling, “You’re crazy, and you need help!” isn’t going to help things.
 Provide an outlet and options for them to look at and consider.

-Although they might look at you like you’re the crazy one, a part of them understands they are having problems whether they admit to it or not.
+Although they might look at you like you’re the crazy one, some of them understand they are having problems whether they admit to it or not.

 Sometimes admitting they need help is the hardest part.
-Be supportive, be strong, be firm and show your soldier that your love for them will carry them through.
+Be supportive, strong, and firm, and show your soldier that your love for them will carry them through.

 Letting them know you see issues you are concerned about and that you want to help can sometimes be the one thing they rely on and shows them that you have their back.

-Love yourself by taking some time for you as a spouse.
-Love your children and make sure they are not pushed to the side during all this.
+Love yourself by taking some time for yourself as a spouse.
+Love your children, and make sure they are not pushed to the side during all this.

-Each service member and family experiences different things and by giving you ours along with Jessica’s, we hope that this will educate, help and give you a little more support.
+Each service member and family experiences different things, and by giving you ours and Jessica’s, we hope this will educate, help, and give you a little more support.